Knowledge base

 wget https://github.com/reneluria/mailman-cloud

-Now you have to move the SSH key and the PCP file to the downloaded folder:
+You must now move the SSH key and the PCP file into the downloaded folder:

 mv cle.pem mailman/mv PCP-XXXX.sh mailman/